 • Cook Sweet Potatoes – Peel and chop sweet potatoes into 1" chunks.
 Add to a large pot with enough water to cover surface of potatoes and bring to a boil.
 Cook uncovered at a medium/low boil about until easily pierced with a fork (about 10-15 minutes).
 Drain and mash (mash with an electric mixer to make it even creamier).

-• Make Sweet Potato Filling – Preheat Oven to 350˚F. In a large bowl, whisk together 3 eggs, 1/2 cup sugar, 6 Tbsp melted butter and 1/2 Tbsp vanilla.
-Stir butter mixture into cooked sweet potatoes then stir in 1 cup craisins.
+• Make Sweet Potato Filling – Preheat Oven to 350˚F. In a large bowl, whisk together eggs, granulated sugar, melted butter, vanilla, and a pinch of salt.
+Stir butter mixture into cooked sweet potatoes, then stir in dried cranberries.
 Spread sweet potato mix evenly into a 9×13 casserole dish.

-• Make Pecan Crumble Topping – In a small bowl, combine 2/3 cup brown sugar and 1/3 cup flour.
+• Make Pecan Crumble Topping – In a small bowl, combine brown sugar and flour.
 Add butter and use your hands to rub the mixture together until pea-sized crumbs form.
-Stir in 1 cup chopped pecans.
+Stir in chopped pecans.

 • Assemble & Bake – Sprinkle over sweet potatoes and bake at 350˚F uncovered for 35-40 min or until hot and sweet potatoes start to puff at the edges.